wclear/HausFight/README.md

 # HausFight
-The game at the core of a collaborative development experience.
+The game at the core of a collaborative development experiment.